-You'll study a total of 180 credits.
-90 of these will be through taught modules in the first two terms.
-You'll then go on to take a further 90 credits as part of an individual project in the third term.
+You'll study taught modules in the first part of the year.
+You'll then go on to take an individual project.

 You'll look at digital production and postproduction processes for the creation of commercial film and television programmes, and examine the latest technical and aesthetic workflows for picture and sound.
 You'll put theory into practice by applying the concepts and techniques covered in lectures with labs on picture and sound techniques.